Hermann Göring: Early Nazi career

 Göring (left) stands in front of Hitler at a Nazi Party rally in Nuremberg (1929).

 Göring joined the Nazi Party in 1922 after hearing a speech by Adolf Hitler.
 He was given command of the Sturmabteilung (SA) as the Oberster SA-Führer on 1 March 1923, succeeding Hans Ulrich Klintzsch, and headed the organisation until it was banned in November 1923.

-Through the early years, Carin—who liked Hitler—often played hostess to meetings of leading Nazis, including her husband as well as Hitler, Rudolf Hess, Alfred Rosenberg and Ernst Röhm.
+Through the early years, Carin — who liked Hitler — often played hostess to meetings of leading Nazis, including her husband as well as Hitler, Rudolf Hess, Alfred Rosenberg and Ernst Röhm.
 Hitler later recalled his early association with Göring:

 I liked him.
 I made him the head of my SA.
-He is the only one of its heads that ran the SA properly.
+He is the only one of its heads who ran the SA properly.
 I gave him a dishevelled rabble.
-In a very short time he had organised a division of 11,000 men.
+In a very short time, he had organised a division of 11,000 men.

 Hitler and the Nazi Party held mass meetings and rallies in Munich and elsewhere during the early 1920s, attempting to gain supporters in a bid for political power.
 Inspired by Benito Mussolini's March on Rome, the Nazis attempted to seize power on 8–9 November 1923 in a failed coup known as the Beer Hall Putsch.
 Göring, who was with Hitler leading the march to the War Ministry, was shot in the groin.
 Fourteen Nazis and four policemen were killed; many top Nazis, including Hitler, were arrested.
 With Carin's help, Göring was smuggled to Innsbruck, where he received surgery and was given morphine for the pain.
 He remained in hospital until 24 December.
 This was the beginning of his morphine addiction, which lasted until his imprisonment at Nuremberg.
 Meanwhile, the authorities in Munich declared Göring a wanted man.
 The Görings—acutely short of funds and reliant on the good will of Nazi sympathisers abroad—moved from Austria to Venice.
-In May 1924 they visited Rome, via Florence and Siena.
+In May 1924, they visited Rome, via Florence and Siena.
 Sometime in 1924, Göring met Mussolini through his contacts with members of Italy's Fascist Party; Mussolini had also expressed an interest in meeting Hitler, who was by then in prison.
 Hitler penned Mein Kampf while incarcerated, before being released in December 1924.